The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Alternate Models for the Faint-End Behavior and Systematic Error Tests

 In the flattening and shallow-slope models, we suppose that the median UV luminosity-halo mass relationship scales as $L_c(M,z) \rightarrow L_c(M,z)\times(M/M_2)^{\delta+s-p}$ between $M_{\rm min}\leq M\leq M_2$, where the new parameters $s$ and $M_2$ help quantify the departure from pure power-law behavior at small masses.
 Here $s$ is defined such that the SFE scales as $f_\star(M) \propto M^s$ at low masses (see Equation \ref{eq:f_star_scaling}); in our fiducial model, the best fit result is $f_\star(M) \propto M^{0.56}$.
 Alongside the five fiducial CLF parameters we can fit for $M_2$ and fix $s=0$ (allow $s$ to vary) in our flattening (shallow-slope) models.
 Note that our prior on $s$ in the latter case is [-0.5, 1.5], which also allows for the possibility of a {\em steepening} $f_\star(M)$ relation ($s>p-\delta$).
 A steeper relation might occur if feedback effects give a stronger suppression than in our baseline model (see also \S \ref{sec:trunc}): however, we find that the data disfavor this possibility.

 The results of these fits are found in Table \ref{table:params}, with $f_\star(M)\propto M^{0.27}$ at small mass preferred in the shallow-slope case (the $2-\sigma$ confidence interval is $0.14<s<0.40$ and disfavors a steepening).
 As detailed in the table, the other parameters vary somewhat to compensate for the changes in the model UVLFs.
-The largest changes are in $p$, but note that this parameter now reflects the slope of the UVLF at intermediate luminosities rather than the faint-end behavior.
 Notably, in both cases, the alternate behavior occurs at $<M_2 \sim 3 \times 10^{10} {\rm M}_\odot$: these are mass scales almost exclusively probed by the lensed UVLF measurements.
 Interestingly, these scenarios are, in fact, preferred (even accounting for a penalty for the greater model complexity) over our fiducial models with $\Delta$AICs of $12.1$ and $0$ for the flattening and shallow-slope cases compared to the fiducial value of $\Delta$AIC $=24.3$.
 That is, these cases are relatively favored at $3.5-\sigma$ and $4.9-\sigma$ respectively.
 This evidence, is however, subject to systematic uncertainties in the lensed UVLF measurements (\S \ref{sec:additional}).